ETakola/herpetofauna_IUCNstatus/Data-all-assessments/ReadMe.md

 | scope_description	           |The geographic scope of the assessment     |
 | endemic                      |Is the species endemic?  |

-Some notes on scope_description
+Some notes on the data
 =======
-*In the original downloads, IUCN assessments for endemic species can have double/triple scope tags (e.g. the assessment for a species that is endemic to Europe will have a scope "Global;Europe").
+* In the original downloads, IUCN assessments for endemic species can have double/triple scope tags (e.g. the assessment for a species that is endemic to Europe will have a scope "Global;Europe").
-*The scope Europe and Mediterranean were introduced later.
+* The scope Europe and Mediterranean were introduced later.